← Back to Learning Center

 The Door-to-Door Markup

-Door-to-door solar sales have become common in Alberta.
+Door-to-door solar sales are common in Alberta.
 While some door-to-door companies offer fair pricing, many use this sales channel to charge a significant premium.
 The cost of maintaining a door-to-door sales force (base pay, commissions, travel, training, management) typically adds $3,000 to $8,000 to the cost of a residential system.
-This is not money that goes toward better equipment or a higher-quality installation.
-It is purely a sales cost.
+This is not money that goes toward better equipment or a higher-quality installation, it is purely a sales cost.

 Quality vs. Cost